 Requirements from Table 3 Toolern PSP Compliance Comment C7 - Employment Freeway Interface Provide a road reservation adjacent and parallel to the Western Freeway.
-Address development to the Western Freeway > Refer Figures 24 and 26 where road reserve and building frontages are depicted.
-CB - Ferris Road North and Shogaki Drive Ensure an attractive streetscape is achieved through well-designed and high-quality buildings and landscaping along Ferris Road and Shogaki Drive.
-Provide a well-designed and high quality rail underpass. > .
-Figure 13 identifies proposed street tree planting.
-Figure 22 highlights a 5m wide landscape setback.
-Refer Requirements C10 - Toolern Gateway site Create landmark feature buildings of high quality at the Ferris Road and Western Freeway Interchange. >- A landmark feature building is located at the Ferris Road/Western Freeway interchange on Figure 11.
-Refer Requirement 47 which specifies that sites identified as key built form sites must be well defined through architectural design and should have a street wall height of greater than two storeys given the prominence of the building location and display high architectural merit Ensure buildings front the Western Freeway and Ferris Road. >- Refer Figures 22 - 26 where road reserve and building frontages are depicted C12 - Western Freeway Interface Ensure that development of land within 200m of the Western Freeway is undertaken with appropriate noise attenuation measures to minimise the impact of traffic noise on sensitive uses. > Figure 24, 25 and 26 depict measures minimise the impact of traffic noise on sensitive uses.
-C14 - Proposed Western Fwy /Mt Cottrell Rd interchange interface.
-Any application to use or subdivide land, or construct a building and carry out works within the area shown as Character Area 14, must be referred to VicRoads for comment. >- Future applications will be referred to VicRoads in accordance with this guideline.
+Address development to the Western Freeway Υ Refer Fig. 24 and 26 where road reserve and building frontages are depicted.
+C8 - Ferris Road North and Shogaki Drive Ensure an attractive streetscape is achieved through well-designed and high-quality buildings and landscaping along Ferris Road and Shogaki Drive.
+Provide a well-designed and high quality rail underpass.
+Y - Fig. 13 identifies proposed street tree planting.
+Fig. 22 highlights a 5 metre wide landscape setback.
+Refer Requirements C10 - Toolern Gateway site Create landmark feature buildings of high quality at the Ferris Road and Western Freeway Interchange.
+Y A landmark feature building is located at the Ferris Road/Western Freeway interchange on Fig. 11.
+Refer Requirement 47 which specifies that sites identified as key built form sites must be well defined through architectural design and should have a street wall height of greater than two storeys given the prominence of the building location and display high architectural merit Ensure buildings front the Western Freeway and Ferris Road. Υ Refer Fig. 22 - 26 where road reserve and building frontages are depicted C12 - Western Freeway Interface Ensure that development of land within 200 metres of the Western Freeway is undertaken with appropriate noise attenuation measures to minimise the impact of traffic noise on sensitive uses.
+Y Fig.24, 25 and 26 depict measures minimise the impact of traffic noise on sensitive uses.
+C14 - Proposed Western Fwy /Mt Cottrell Rd interchange interface Any application to use or subdivide land, or construct a building and carry out works within the area shown as Character Area 14, must be referred to VicRoads for comment Y Future applications will be referred to VicRoads in accordance with this guideline.
 C15 -North West Mixed-Use Precinct Except with the consent of the Responsible Authority, a permit must not be granted to use or subdivide land, or construct a building and carry out works until an Urban Design Framework has been approved by the Responsible Authority.
-(Refer Section 4.3.6) >- This Urban Design Framework fulfills the requirement
+(Refer Section 4.3.6) Y This Urban Design Framework fulfills the requirement